G52-73951X7 - Laptop MSI - Free user manual and instructions

 - The CPU socket has a plastic cap on it to protect the contact from damage.
 Before you have installed the CPU, always cover it to protect the socket pin.

-- The pins of socket reveal.
+- The pins of the socket are revealed.

 - Open the load lever.